FOREX-Dollar holds on to gains after rallying on rate hikes

 By Harry Robertson and Kevin Buckland

-The euro EUR=EBS was flat against the dollar in early European trading at $1.063.
+The euro EUR=EBS was flat against the dollar at $1.063.
 That followed a 0.5% fall on Thursday after the European Central Bank (ECB) raised interest rates and signalled it was far from finished, raising fears about the potential damage to the global economy and sending investors towards the safe-haven greenback.

+A day earlier, Federal Reserve Chair Jerome Powell said policymakers expected U.S. rates to rise further and stay elevated for longer.

 "Yesterday was a big 'risk-off', so typically the dollar stands to benefit as a safe-haven asset," said Alvin Tan, head of Asia FX strategy at RBC Capital Markets.